yasmineelsheikh/6d/README.md

 ## Training

+## Evaluation

+## Limitations

 ## Acknowledgements
+This project was developed by [Jacob Phillips](jacobdphillips.com) as a part of the [Andreessen Horowitz American Dynamism Engineering Fellows](https://a16z.com/the-american-dynamism-engineering-fellows-program/) program.

 ## Citation
 If using the ARES platform in your work, please cite it to acknowledge the authors.
 Suggested format: